jschang/TenableNodeRESTChallenge/README.md

 Names are evaluated in a case-sensitive manner, with the exception of sorting.

 There's also a session cleaning interval set in the auth/data.js.
-It fires every 500 ms and rifles through the sessions to trim off any that are stale.
+It fires every _{sharedConfig.sessions.collectionInterval}_ ms and rifles through the sessions to trim off any that are stale.
 IRL, this would likely be a memcached cluster or cassandra.